mgslack/LoX_Editor/README.md

 file.
 Will repack during save along with setting the password as necessary.
 Use at your own risk.

-In addition to raw XML editing, the game features an option to edit the saved characters inside of a edit dialog.
+In addition to raw XML editing, the editor features an option to edit the saved characters inside of a edit dialog.
 The editable fields are limited to resistances, attributes and a few other fields.
 The dialog is a little safer than raw XML editing, but still should be used with caution.
 BACK UP YOUR SAVES!!!!